SUMMARY

 Significance to patient care

 Dr. Boeve's research leads to better care for people with brain diseases that get worse over time.
-His work includes building better tools to predict who may develop such diseases, find these diseases as early as possible and treat symptoms more effectively.
-He is especially interested in how treatments can slow these diseases, delay when they start, or prevent dementia and Parkinson-like movement issues.
+His work includes building better tools to predict who may develop brain diseases, finding brain diseases as early as possible, treating symptoms more effectively and participating in clinical trials.

 Professional highlights